ovaschool/ovaschool.github.io/_posts/2025-11-02-introducingova.markdown

 safety, inclusivity and gender representation.
 (To read more on why the former EGG board was incapable of guaranteeing this, see [here](/clean-break/).)

-The principles that you are used to from the EGG remain unchanged: OVA is a summer school on generative linguistics taught by leading members of our field and hosted by different Eastern European countries.
+OVA, like EGG, is a summer school on generative linguistics taught by leading members of our field and hosted by different Eastern European countries.
 It offers student-friendly pricing and financial support for students from former countries of the Eastern Bloc.
 It is a venue for informal exchanges as well as stimulating intellectual